fernandocampo/subscriptify/README.md

 # Subscriptify

-**Subscriptify** is a website designed to track and send notifications for subscription renewals, showcasing the synergy between Rails and Bootstrap, augmented by PostgreSQL for robust database management, and a selection of gems to elevate functionality and performance.
+**Subscriptify** is a website designed to track and send notifications for subscription renewals

 ## Features